 Put minimal makeup and ensure that it is conservative.

-Put on some foundation, blush, concealer, lip gloss or colored chapstick and call it a day.
+Put on some foundation, blush, concealer, lip gloss or coloured chapstick and call it a day.
 Do skip the mascara if you can, especially if you feel that you might have to venture outdoors for some time (ie. taking public transport to the interview venue).

 Sweating can ruin your mascara, and you would certainly want minimal damage in case something goes wrong.